 Transition into adult life

-Transition into adult life can be a difficult process for both parents and children.
+Transition Transition means changing from one thing to another.
+Transition sometimes means things like when you change from having children's social care to adult social care. into adult life can be a difficult process for both parents and children.

 Parents have told us that services are no longer so readily available for adults, and at this stage it can feel like your choices have become much more limited.